Blog

 To get a clearer picture of your numbers, use our hard money loan calculator to determine the amount that can be loaned.
 Once we have necessary documentation, we can give you the money and close in three to four days.
 Both U.S. citizens and foreign nationals can get hard money loans for mobile homes.

-What are the elements of a hard money loan?
+What are the Elements of a Hard Money Loan?

 At Hard Money Lenders IO, our loan calculator takes into account the amount of the home, the down payment, interest rate, and mortgage term.
 These can all be set to personal circumstances and a personal financial situation.